Creating a Project Portfolio for 16 to 18 Year Olds

 This course is designed to help students understand how to work on a creative project, and will be particularly useful to those planning on studying at Foundation or BA level.

 Entry requirements: You should be between 16 and 18 years old.

 Level: Beginners as well as more experienced students wishing to strengthen their portfolios.

 Tutor: The tutor on this course changes depending on the course dates.
 Tutors’ biographies are provided below.
 If you need to know which tutor is teaching a specific course, please contact us at Short Course Enquiries.

 Rochelle Fry is an artist and educator who lives and works in London.
-After completing her studies at the Royal Academy Schools in London she has exhibited her work widely in London and internationally.
+A graduate of the Royal Academy Schools London, Rochelle has exhibited her work in London and internationally.
 As a long standing member of Five Years, a well-established artist run gallery, she curates exhibitions and coordinates collaborative projects.

-Rochelle has extensive experience teaching short courses at CSM including Art & Design Summer workshops for 13 to 17 year old students, Drawing Skills Workshop short-course and one-to-one portfolio bespoke courses.
-She also works independently, mentoring students for successful art university entry.
-Additionally, she teaches drawing to civil engineers at City University, London.
+Rochelle has extensive experience teaching short courses at CSM including Art & Design Summer workshops for 13 to 17 year old students, Drawing Skills Workshop and one-to-one portfolio bespoke courses.
+She works independently, mentoring students for successful art university entry and teaches drawing at the Civil Engineering Department, City University, London.